There's a lot of info here, so please read it all to make sure you know what's what!

 Do I need to be an AMA Member to ride at Over And Out?
 No you do not.
 We recommend AMA Membership, but this event does not require it.

 Are men allowed?
 No, sorry.
 Men, animals, and anyone under 21 are NOT allowed.
-You will see a handful of men at the event during the day.
-They are our trail managers and sweep riders (yes there will be some female sweeps too!).
-They are there to guide and help keep us safe.
+You will see a few men on our trail guide and sweep team (yes there will be some female sweeps too!).
+They are there to help guide and manage property tasks.
 At night, they will retire to their own area away from the ladies-only zone.

 Will there be food?
 Yes.
 Food options will be announced closer to the event.
 We also recommend bringing what you like in a cooler.
-There are also convenience stores, fast food restaurants, regular restaurants and diners close by in the town of Tamaqua should you need food, ice or anything else.
+There are also convenience stores, restaurants, grocery stores and a Walmart in the nearly town of Tamaqua.

 What can I / can't I bring?
 Bring everything you need for riding and camping including gear, extra gas, a battery pack for your phone, plenty of water, sunscreen, bugspray....
 We'll share a recommended packing list closer to the event.
 You can and should also bring food and drinks.